netinvent/usb_sensors/README.md

 ```

 # Read led
-Optionally, we can enable the led indicator while reading with:
+Optionally, we can automatically enable the led indicator while reading with:
 ```python
 from usb_sensors import USBSensor